STRAWS THAT DON’T SUCK! A marketer’s guide to eco-friendly straws

 - Can be straight or bent

 For marketers, silicone straws come in any colour you can think of.
 They are easily printed.
 They can even be debossed for more subtle but impactful branding.
-Thanks to their malleable construction, silicone straws also come with a range of carry options.
-Such as hard square and circular, keyring and carabiner clip cases.
+Also, thanks to their malleable construction, silicone straws also come with a range of carry options.
+This includes hard square and circular, keyring and carabiner clip cases.
 These all have solid branding spaces themselves.

 Unfortunately, silicone straws are not recyclable and will one day end up in landfill.
 They must be washed often and well, too, because bacteria love silicone’s texture as much as you do.
 Silicone deteriorates over time and while its life span is longer than bamboo, it does have an end date.